 In this post, we outline 14 actionable cybersecurity metrics to help you take ownership of your risk identification and remediation efforts.

 Why are Cybersecurity Metrics Important?

 As Peter Drucker said, what gets measured, gets managed - and cybersecurity is no different.
 If you can't measure your security efforts, you won't know how you're tracking.

 Cybersecurity is not a one-time affair.
-Cyber threats are constantly evolving and the processes and technology needed to prevent them are constantly changing.
+Cybersecurity threats are constantly evolving and the processes and technology needed to prevent them are constantly changing.
 You need to have measures in place to frequently assess the effectiveness of the safeguards you have invested in.

 This is important for two reasons:

-- Analysis of KPIs, key risk indicators (KRIs) and security postures provides a snapshot of how your security team is functioning over time.
-Helping you better understand what is working and what is worsening, improving decision making about future projects.
+- Analysis of KPIs, key risk indicators (KRIs), and security postures provides a snapshot of how your security team is functioning over time.
+Helping you better understand what is working and what is worsening, improving decision-making about future projects.

 - Metrics provide quantitative information that you can use to show management and board members you take the protection and integrity of sensitive information and information technology assets seriously.

-Reporting and providing context on cybersecurity metrics is being an important part of the job for many Chief Information Security Officers (CISOs) and Chief Information Officers (CIOs), driven by increasing interest in reporting at the shareholder, regulatory and board levels.
+Reporting and providing context on cybersecurity metrics is being an important part of the job for many Chief Information Security Officers (CISOs) and Chief Information Officers (CIOs), driven by increasing interest in reporting at the shareholder, regulatory, and board levels.

-This has been driven by new regulations like the Gramm-Leach-Bliley Act, NYDFS Cybersecurity Regulation, PIPEDA and CPS 234.
-Pair this with extraterritorial data protection laws like GDPR, CCPA and LGPD and security management becomes a key focus for every organization.
+This has been driven by new regulations like the Gramm-Leach-Bliley Act, NYDFS Cybersecurity Regulation, PIPEDA, and CPS 234.
+Pair this with extraterritorial data protection laws like GDPR, CCPA, and LGPD and security management becomes a key focus for every organization.